This post may contain affiliate links. Please read our disclosure policy.

 This is one of the oddest recipes I’ve ever made.
 There’s no cooking involved, only mixing together and waiting.
-Once they’re ready, you can use them in so many ways: with a yummy dip, like my Pimento Cheese, or serve alongside Classic Chili.
-And, these crackers are delicious all by themselves.
+Once they’re ready, you can serve them with a dip like my Pimento Cheese, alongside a bowl of Classic Chili, or straight out of the container.

 I hope you make this recipe.
 I think you’ll love it!